jtt9340/config-files/org.vim.Vim/README.md

 git submodule update --remote --merge
 ```

-This will show as unstaged changed that can be commited as a commit that updates all the Vim
+This will show as unstaged changes that can be commited as a commit that updates all the Vim
 plugins to a specific version.

 The plugins I currently use are: